Mrinal-exe/movie-recommendations/README.md

 ## Usage

 1. Select your favorite movie from the dropdown menu.
-2. Click the "Show Recommendation" button to view movie recommendations.
+2. Click the "Suggest Rabdom" button to view random movie recommendations.
 3. Recommendations will be displayed with movie names and posters.

 ## Features